IBM/universal-connectors/filter-plugin/logstash-filter-mariadb-aws-guardium/README.md

 ## 6. Limitations

- - The following important fields could not be mappped with MariaDBAWS audit logs
+ - The following important fields could not be mappped with MariaDB audit logs
      - Source program : This field is left blank since this information is not embedded in the mes***REMOVED***ges pulled from AWS Cloudwatch.
      - OS User : Not available with audit logs
      - Client HostName : Not available with audit logs, when we connect to mariadb instance through SQL standard and third party tools.